Education

 If you are likely to need support from adult social care – if you are already receiving children’s social care services or not – a transition assessment will be completed before you reach age 18.
 You can ask for the assessment, but it is good to take place when you understand what your needs will be beyond the age of 18.

-If you are already receiving care from children’s social services you will continue to receive that care until the assessment has been completed.
+If you are already receiving care from children’s social services this will continue until the assessment has been completed.
 There should be no gap in services.
 See moving to Adult Social Care services for more information.

 Transport and travel